 'as Ferland et al. (1996) discuss, He II λ1640 decreases with increasing Z due to the increased ....' - These days this is more usually phrased with respect to the incrased opacity in the stellar atmospheres and the change in WR star content which you do not discuss here at all.
 Ferland's discussion is of course correct, but only relevant for situations where the shape of the ionising continuum does not significantly change.
 Since there are many more WR stars at higher metallicities (due to the increased winds), the He II emission is also boosted significantly relative to low-Z, in contrast (but not

 disagreement!) with Ferland's argument.
+[I GUESS THIS IS TRUE, BUT IF WE START TALKING ABOUT VARIATIONS IN THE CONTINUUM THEN WE’LL BE ASKED WHY WE DIDN’T VARY IT WITH METALLICITY…]

 'In regards to ....' - why do you bring this up?
 Your grid does not extend to <0.01 Z/Zsun.
 The whole paragraph is irrelevant where it is placed (the point is fair enough though).
+[I JUST DELETED THIS PARAGRAPH SINCE WE’RE NO LONGER CONCERNED WITH HIGH-Z GALAXIES]

 Page 37: